 Category B: Methodology

 Mandatory Post-Implementation Periodic Review: The WG should consider a recommendation that a review be conducted two years after the launch of the Accreditation Program and every [two] years thereafter, to determine if the implemented recommendations meet the policy objectives for which they were developed.
-Such a review should be based on the non-exhaustive list of guiding principles developed by the GNSO’s Data and Metrics for Policy Making (DMPM) WG.
+Such a review might be based on the non-exhaustive list of guiding principles being developed by the GNSO’s Data and Metrics for Policy Making (DMPM) WG.
 As noted by the DMPM WG, relevant metrics could include industry sources, community input via public comment or surveys or studies.
 In terms of surveys (whether or providers, customers or requesters), data should be anonymized and aggregated.

 [Education of Customers, Requesters and the Public on the Features of the Accreditation Program] (TBD by the WG)